 Nothing in this clause shall require the mortgagee charge or receiver to act contrary to its legal duties or to sell the relevant Affordable Housing Land for less than the amount due (including all principal monies interest cost and expenses)

-Any mortgagee or chargee of a Shared Ownership Unit leased to an individual occupier or any receiver appointed by such mortgagee or charge and persons deriving title from through or under them; and
+any mortgagee or chargee of a Shared Ownership Unit leased to an individual occupier or any receiver appointed by such mortgagee or charge and persons deriving title from through or under them; and

-Any person (other than another Registered Provider ) deriving title from through or under the mortgagee or chargee who has satisfied the conditions in (a) above
+any person (other than another Registered Provider ) deriving title from through or under the mortgagee or chargee who has satisfied the conditions in (a) above

-Any person who has parted with their entire interest in the Site (except for liability for any subsisting breach arising prior to parting with such interest)
+any person who has parted with their entire interest in the Site (except for liability for any subsisting breach arising prior to parting with such interest)

-Individual owners and occupiers of a Dwelling (except for paragraph 17)
+individual owners and occupiers of a Dwelling (except for paragraph 20).

 The covenants ceasing to apply to an Affordable Rent Unit where the full freehold or leasehold interest (including a sub-lease) in that Dwelling has been purchased by the tenant under a statutory or contractual right to buy or right to acquire the full freehold or leasehold interest (including a sub-lease).